 3. Check your subfloor

 You may not give much thought to your subfloor, the plywood surface that your new floor will rest on, but you should.
-If your subfloor is rotten or has cracks or dips, it should be replaced or fixed so that your floor looks it’s very best.
+If your subfloor is rotten or has cracks or dips, seek help from flooring businesses to have it replaced or fixed so that your floor looks it’s very best.
 The subfloor can also be the cause for those squeaks you hear, so this is a great time to update it if needed!

 Since your subfloor is the foundation of your new floor, you want it to be at it’s best.
 Have your flooring experts include a new subfloor in your estimate so all the work can be done at once.
 Another option involves replacing them yourselves before the installation.
 You want your subfloor to be stable and even for the best installation possible.